haskell-game/tiny-games-hs/README.md

    - `prelude-10-80`, allowing no imports
    - `base-10-80`, allowing imports from the base package
-   - `default-10-80`, allowing imports from GHC's default packages, plus an optional Import.hs file to gather and re-export imports (only)
+   - `default-10-80`, allowing imports from GHC's default packages, plus an optional file named `Import.hs` to gather and re-export imports (only)
-   - `hackage-10-80`, allowing imports from all of Hackage, and an Import.hs file.
+   - `hackage-10-80`, allowing imports from all of Hackage, and an `Import.hs` file.

 2. The entry can be a script ([runghc], [stack], [cabal], ...) or a small program requiring compilation, but not a multi-file project.